 IMPRS-SPCE – International Max Planck Research School on the Social and Political Constitution of the Economy

-The Max Planck Institute for the Study of Societies (MPIfG) offers qualified graduate students an attractive research environment at the International Max Planck Research School on the Social and Political Constitution of the Economy (IMPRS-SPCE), a PhD program offered jointly with the Department of Management, Economics and Social Sciences of the University of Cologne.
+The Max Planck Institute for the Study of Societies (MPIfG) offers qualified graduate students an attractive research environment at the International Max Planck Research School on the Social and Political Constitution of the Economy (IMPRS-SPCE), a PhD program offered jointly with the Department of Management, Economics and Social Sciences of the University of Cologne, with the Faculty of Social Sciences at the University of Duisburg-Essen as an associated partner.

 Germany’s first graduate program in economic sociology and political economy, the IMPRS-SPCE welcomes outstanding doctoral students of political science, sociology, and organization studies from Germany and abroad.
 Its research explores the social and political foundations of modern economies and it examines the interrelation between economic and social action.
 The School combines approaches from economic sociology, comparative political economy, and organizational sociology and has an international impact on the development of these fields of study.